 High Mesa Ranch rises from Gray Ranch Road and abruptly ends along a long bluff line that defines its south and east boundaries.
 This combination of easy accessible gentle land with deeper soil and the limestone bluffs, steep hills, and canyon heads, makes this the perfect mixed-use ranch.
 There are no improvements on the ranch but there are many excellent building sites with great access and maximum privacy.

-New fences across the south and west boundaries, as well as older but usable fences along Grey Ranch Road and the neighboring property to the east, create a working ranch.
+New fences across the south and west boundaries, as well as along Grey Ranch Road, create a working ranch.
 Topography ranges from just below 3,300 to more 3,600 feet.
 A network of excellent roads provides access throughout the ranch.
 Rolling to flat terrain, with accessible deeper soils to the north and the steep limestone bluffs, canyons, and valleys to the south, makes this a diverse ranch with a variety of resources.

-Situated at the convergence of three biologically-distinct eco-regions in Texas; the Texas Hill Country to the east, the Chihuahuan Desert to the west, and the subtropical Tamaulipan Brushland to the south, creating one of the most unique wildlife habitats in the state.
+Situated at the convergence of three biologically-distinct eco-regions in Texas; the Texas Hill Country to the east, the Chihuahuan Desert to the west, and the subtropical Tamaulipan Brushland to the south, High Mesa Ranch offers one of the most unique wildlife habitats in the state.
 A central plateau separates the ranch into two distinct areas that have wide, broad valleys with interesting limestone outcrop bluffs.

 Habitat and Wildlife